AndriesJacobus/MarsRoverChallenge/README.md

     - [ ] Create/Link Client Group
     - [ ] Create/Link Devices
 - [ ] Create Client hierarchy view in Dashoard (according to Project View Hierarchy)
-- [ ] Message Controller and View Updates
-  - [x] Add Sigfox Device ID to Message
-  - [ ] Add wi-i device Name to Message
-  - [ ] Add deconstructed packet to Message
-- [ ] Device create via Message callback:
-  - [ ] if message comes in from device with sigfox ID not registered on wi-i, create new device and link message to device
-  - [x] enable users to merge current devices with automatically created devices (copy over device name, client, client_group, map_group)
 - [ ] User Create Update
   - [ ] Only Sysadmins can create Client Admins
   - [ ] Only Sysadmins and Client Admins can create Operators